aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

    framework_version and py_version.
 Refer to: `SageMaker MXNet Docker Containers
    <#sagemaker-mxnet-docker-containers>`_ for details on what the Official images support
    and where to find the source code to build your custom image.
+-  ``launch_parameter_server`` For versions 1.3 and above only.
+   This determines whether or not a parameter server is launched for use with distributed training.

 Calling fit
 ^^^^^^^^^^^